Bubble Text Generator

 • Search indexing: Google treats these as distinct characters; bubble versions of your brand name do not share ranking with the plain form.

-• Some older Android keyboards render the filled set as boxes.
+• Some older Android keyboards render parts of the set as boxes.
 Test on the target platform before publishing.

 • URLs and hashtags: must stay in plain ASCII.
 Do not bubble-ify #yourtag.